mlswg/mls-architecture/draft-ietf-mls-architecture.md

 ### Message Suppression and Error Correction

-As noted above, MLS is designed to provide some robustness in the face of tampering within the secure transport, i.e., tampering by the Delivery Service.
+As noted above, MLS is designed to provide some robustness in the face of tampering within the secure transport, e.g., tampering by the Delivery Service.
 The confidentiality and authenticity properties of MLS prevent the DS from reading or writing messages.
 MLS also provides a few tools for detecting message suppression, with the caveat that message suppression cannot always be